piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-10-workflows.md

   5. Fetches metrics from `kyma-environment-broker` to measure success rate of provisioning, update, and deprovisioning requests, as well as the time taken to complete provisioning and deprovisioning operations.
   6. Fetches metrics such as goroutines, file descriptors, memory usage, and database connections from the metrics collector and generates visual summaries using Mermaid charts.
 - **The test fails in the following conditions**:
-  - Success rate of any operation type drops below the defined threshold.
+  - Success rate of any operation type falls below 100%.

 </details>